Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Introduction

-Although our considerations are general, we will largely couch these for theories residing on $d-$dimensional hypercubic lattices of $N=L^{d}$ sites; the average energy density $\epsilon \equiv E/N$ with $E$ the total energy.
-In theories with local interactions, we may express (in a variety of ways) the Hamiltonian $H$ as a sum of $N'= {\cal{O}}(N)$ terms ($\{{\cal{H}}_{i}\}_{i=1}^{N'}$) that are each of finite range, $H= \sum_{i=1}^{N'} {\cal{H}}_{i}$.
-Our results apply to both lattice and continuum systems.
-In either of these cases, our principal interest lies in the thermodynamic ($N \gg 1$) limit.
-We denote the probability density matrix by $\rho$; we stress that since our focus is on general non-equilibrium systems, $\rho$ need not be equal to the any of the standard density matrices describing equilibrium systems.
+Although our considerations are general, we may couch these for theories residing on $d-$dimensional hypercubic lattices of $N=L^{d}$ sites; the average energy density $\epsilon \equiv E/N$ with $E$ the total energy.
+In theories with bounded local interactions, we may express (in a variety of ways) the Hamiltonian $H$ as a sum of $N'= {\cal{O}}(N)$ terms ($\{{\cal{H}}_{i}\}_{i=1}^{N'}$) that are each of finite range and bounded operator norm,

+Our principal interest lies in the thermodynamic ($N \gg 1$) limit.
+Since our focus is on general non-equilibrium systems, the (general time dependent) Schrodinger picture probability density matrix $\rho(t)$ need not be equal to the any of the standard density matrices describing equilibrium systems.
+Our analysis will be largely quantum; the Ehrenfest equations typically reproduce the classical equations of motion.
+Aspects of classical dynamics may also be directly investigated along lines similar to those that we will largely pursue for the quantum systems.
+With a Liouville operator replacing the Schrodinger picture Hamiltonian, the quantum dynamics may generally replicate the classical canonical equations of motion \cite{Liouville1,Liouville2}.
+In the individual Sections of this work, we note which results also hold for classical systems.